fenago/learn-java-12-programming/lab_guide/Lab_14.md

 Microservices
 =============

-In this chapter, you will learn what microservices are, how they are different from other architectural styles, and how existing microservice frameworks support message-driven architecture.
+In this lab, you will learn what microservices are, how they are different from other architectural styles, and how existing microservice frameworks support message-driven architecture.
 We will also help you to decide on the size of a microservice and discuss whether the service size plays any role in identifying it as a microservice or not.
-By the end of the chapter, you will understand how to build microservices and use them as the foundational component for creating a reactive system.
+By the end of the lab, you will understand how to build microservices and use them as the foundational component for creating a reactive system.
 We will support the discussion with a detailed code demonstration of a small reactive system built using the Vert.x toolkit.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   What is a microservice?
 -   The size of a microservice